We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

 How to fry salmon:

-5. Cook for 4-5 minutes, then use a spatula to turn them over gently.
+- Cook for 4-5 minutes, and add a small amount of melted butter over the salmon filets.
+Then use a spatula to turn them over gently.

 How many people will this recipe serve?

-It will depend on the amount of salmon filets you fry.
+It will depend on the number of salmon filets you fry.
 Since we’re a family of (5), we fried (5) salmon filets.

 Our recipe is based on a serving of (5).
 You can adjust the serving size using the recipe card below.

-What to serve with Hot Honey Orang Salmon recipe?
+What to serve with the Hot Honey Orange Salmon recipe?

 You can serve this pan-fried salmon recipe with sides such as steamed vegetables, rice, quinoa, or roasted potatoes.